Board of Commissioners

 Metropolitan County Planning Commission

-The Kalamazoo Metropolitan County Planning Commission (KMCPC) meets the first Thursday of every month at 7:00 p.m. in Room 207A of the County Administration Building.
-The KMCPC deals with planning and zoning issues within Kalamazoo County.
+The Kalamazoo Metropolitan County Planning Commission (KMCPC) meets as needed on the first Thursday of the month a minimum of four times a year at 7:00 p.m. in Room 207A of the County Administration Building.
+The KMCPC deals with planning and land use issues within Kalamazoo County.
 Appointments are made for three-year terms of office.
-Contact: Lotta Jarnefelt 384-8115
+Contact: Lotta Jarnefelt 269-384-8115.

 Older Adult Services Advisory Council

-The Older Adult Services Advisory Council's primary function is to act in an advisory capacity to the County Board of Commissioners through the Human Services Department related to the provision of services to the senior population of the Kalamazoo community.
-Membership requirements state that half the members must be age 60 or over, and other members will represent a nutrition provider, social service provider, a local elected official and general public.
+The Older Adult Services Advisory Council's primary function is to act in an advisory capacity to the County Board of Commissioners through the Health & Community Services Department related to the provision of services to the senior population of the Kalamazoo community.
+Membership requirements state that half the members must be age 60 or over, and other members may represent a nutrition provider, social service provider, a local elected official and general public.
 Appointments are made for three-year terms of office.
-Meetings are held the second Wednesday of each month at 4:00 p.m. at the Nazareth Complex.
-Contact: Anne Zemlick 373-5153.
+Meetings are held the second Wednesday of each month at 3:30 p.m. at 311 E. Alcott Street.
+Contact: Anne Zemlick 269-373-5153.

 Parks and Recreation Commission

-The Parks and Recreation Commission meets the first Thursday of each month at 3:00 p.m. at the County Center Building.
-The Parks Commission reviews matters dealing with all Kalamazoo County Government Parks.
+The Parks and Recreation Commission is appointed by the Board of Commissioners and in general, its function is to oversee, plan, develop, preserve, administer, maintain and operate public parks and recreational facilities in Kalamazoo County.
+The Parks and Recreation Commission meets the first Thursday of each month at 3:00 p.m. at the County Expo Center Building.
+The Parks Commission reviews matters dealing with all Kalamazoo County Government Parks & Expo Center.
 Appointments are made for three-year terms of office.
-Contact: David Rachowicz at 383-8778
+Contact: David Rachowicz at 269-383-8778.

 Public Housing Commission